mbiebusch/kross-hugo/exampleSite/content/about/_index.md

 ---
 title: 'About Marc '
-description: Project Manager and PM Lead in Berlin
+description: Project Manager and Project Management Lead in Berlin
 author_image: images/about_image.jpg
 author_signature: images/about/signature.png